 - Deliver in DFXP format.

-- Please review "Section 5" of the Netflix Originals Delivery Specification for a detailed breakdown of file requirements.
+- Please review "Section 5" of the Localization, Accessibility, and Dubbing Branded Delivery Specifications for a detailed breakdown of file requirements.

 Please DO NOT deliver the following: